cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 | Relayer   | `ChanUpgradeAck`     | A                | (OPEN, FLUSHING)                   | (FLUSHING/FLUSHCOMPLETE, FLUSHING)                    |
 | Relayer   | `ChanUpgradeConfirm` | B                | (FLUSHING/FLUSHCOMPLETE, FLUSHING) | (FLUSHING/FLUSHCOMPLETE, FLUSHING/FLUSHCOMPLETE/OPEN) |

+**IMPORTANT:** Note it is important that the prior state before the channel upgrade process starts is that **both** channel ends are `OPEN`.
+Authorized upgraders are at risk of having the channel halt during the upgrade process if the prior state before channel upgrades on one of the ends is not `OPEN`.

 Refer to the diagram below for a possible channel upgrade flow.
 Multiple channel states are shown on steps 5 and 7 where the channel end can move to either one of those possible states upon executing the handshake.
 Note that in this example, the channel end on chain B moves to `OPEN` with the new parameters on `ChanUpgradeConfirm` (step 7).

 ![Channel Upgrade Flow](channel-upgrade-flow.png)